 Kihraxz Fighter, again a more serious repaint fitting the two Scyk fighters.

-Episode VII - The Force Awakens
+Episode VII - IX

 Official Fantasy Flight T-70 X-Wing.
 Repainted as Poe Dameron’s Black One X-Wing.
 The Black One was a T-70 X-wing fighter that was used by Resistance pilot Poe Dameron.
 Dameron's call sign of Black Leader was derived from this X-wing; he was not the leader of a Black Squadron.
 Dameron was always accompanied by his trusty co-pilot, spherical astromech droid BB-8.
 Dameron notably used Black One during the Battle of Starkiller Base, where he used it to destroy the First Order's superweapon, Starkiller Base.